-A function returning a Result
+A function returning a Result object, either containing the

-data given as input but correctly typed, or an errors
+data given as input but correctly typed, or an errors array containing the errors encountered

 during validation.
 For example, if you validate an array, all items of the wrong type will give

-object giving the location of the incriminated value.
+a different error, with a path object giving the location of the incriminated value.

 import { validate } from "typerun";